tgtechy/CountdownGIFGenerator/README.md

 ## Animated Countdown GIF Generator

-This is a FREE Windows 10 or 11, 64 bit executable.
+This is a free Windows 10 or 11, 64 bit program.
+No ads or disabled features.
 The program renders highly customizable transparent animated GIFs showing a countdown from a specified number of seconds.
 The graphics it produces are similar to a clock face with an optional arc that decreases its length over the countdown period.
 The following animated GIFs show some example outputs for a 5 second countdown:

 <p align="left">
   <img src="images/1.gif?v2" width="200">